overcrash66/Video-caption-Creator/README.md

 # Video caption Creator

 The Video Caption Creator is a Python program designed to generate captioned videos using SRT files.
-It supports generating speech or audio from SRT files, as well as merging and synchronizing video with audio
+It supports generating speech or audio from SRT files, as well as merging and synchronizing video with audio.

 ### Captivating captions